Learn the fundamentals of preparation, cooking, and finishing a range of food dishes to a professional standard.

 City & Guilds Level 2 Diploma in Food Preparation and Cooking (Culinary Arts) 8065-02

-Note: City & Guilds Level 2 award is equivalent to QQI Level 4 award.
+Note: City & Guilds Level 2 award is aligned to QQI Level 4 on the NFQ.

 There are no fees payable on this course.
 All materials and books are provided.